Trending Colors: The Importance of Color

 Joining a palette of earthy, grounding hues, we’re going to see fresh new takes on primary colors like green, blue, and orange.
 From cerulean blue and ash green to burnt coral, it’s all about embracing the unexpected.
 Here are the biggest color trends and top color combinations for 2021, as predicted by leading color experts and paint companies.

 Importance of Color In Graphic Design

-While line, shape, and texture are all fundamental elements of graphic design, color really is king when it comes to conveying emotion and mood.
-Color theory might simplify the rules of color to a degree, but when used in the right context, there’s no denying that color can impact the way that we think, feel and behave.
+While line, shape, and texture are all fundamental elements of graphic design, the color really is king when it comes to conveying emotion and mood.
+The color theory might simplify the rules of color to a degree, but when used in the right context, there’s no denying that color can impact the way that we think, feel, and behave.

 For those working in branding, the role of color as a brand code cannot be matched.
 When you think of ‘French-fry Gold’, you immediately see those golden arches, while Matel’s ‘Barbie Pink’ has become synonymous with childhood.
 Color can convey more than words, and whether employed for user experience or marketing, it holds a place in every designer’s toolkit.

 The purpose of color